 10 Jul Sneak peek into Grants and Agreements

-It’s been three weeks since I started my new position as a Resource Assistance intern with the US Forest Service, and it’s been amazing!
+It’s been three weeks since I started my new position as a RAP intern with the US Forest Service, and it’s been amazing!
 I work remotely for Region 6 Grants and Agreements Regional office.
-Working from home was a struggle, especially when my last job required me to be outdoors.
-One thing that helped me transition to working remotely is Wellness Time.
-Employees get 3 hours every week to go on a walk or exercise.
+Working from home was a struggle.
+One thing that helped me transition to working remotely has been wellness time.
+Employees get 3 hours every week to exercise.
 I take my wellness time during my lunch break, which helps me reset for the rest of the day.
 On my last walk, I took some pictures that I wanted to share (below and above).
-I really enjoy how everyone in the office prioritizes their wellness time and maintain an efficient work-life balance.
+I really enjoy how everyone in the office prioritizes a work-life balance.
 Having that type of workplace, and support is amazing.

-Now, let’s talk about my position.
-G&A (grants and agreements) is made up of business advisors that help partners use best business practices to meet the mission of the Forest Service.
-One of the many processes is by determining the appropriate legal instrument for a funded activity/project outside the Federal Government.
-In G&A, there are two terms, acquisition (procurement/contracts) and assistance (grants and cooperative agreements).
+Now, let’s talk about grants and agreements (G&A).
+The simplified version is that G&A is made up of business advisors that help partners use best business practices to meet the mission of the Forest Service.
+One of the many processes is determining the appropriate legal instrument for a funded activity/project outside the Federal Government.
+There are two terms, acquisition (procurement/contracts) and assistance (grants and cooperative agreements).
 If the main purpose of a funded activity is for the direct benefit of the Federal government, then a contract is considered.
 If the purpose is to support an activity that is not for the direct benefit for the federal government, then a Federal Financial Assistance instrument (grant or cooperative agreement) is considered.
-Then we got Partnership Agreements, which contain elements of both a procurement and financial assistance.
-Overall, the type of legal instrument that is used is determined by the legal relationship between the Federal Government and the cooperator.
-Cooperators can be other federal agencies, states, Tribal governments, universities, or individuals.
+Then there are Partnership Agreements, which contain elements of both a procurement and financial assistance.
+Overall, the type of legal instrument used is determined by the legal relationship between the Federal Government and the cooperator.
+Cooperators are other federal agencies, states, Tribal governments, universities, or individuals.
+The work is challenging but rewarding.
 That is a little bit of what G&A does, until next time!